EstherPlomp/TNW-OST-Survey/README.md

 ### Science communication/Public engagement
 **Science communication or engagement is the practice of engaging, informing, educating, and raising awareness of science-related topics.**
+Public Engagement encompasses activities to raise interest in research, to engage the public with the research process, to translate outcomes for a non-scholarly public, and to participate in public debate.
+Public Engagement helps researchers to address societal issues and questions from the public and to receive input from outside academia.
+Public engagement can increase support for and trust in scholarly research.

 ### Citizen Science
-**The inclusion of members of the public in scientific research.**
+**The inclusion of members of the public in scientific research, to include citizens and communities in setting research priorities, and to engage them with the research process.**

 ### More information